NYPL/digrepo/docs/access/request_accounts.md

 ### Preservica Test Instance

 The Preservica Test Instance is used to test new workflows and integrations before they are added to the production instance.
-Access to this instance is restricted to staff actively involved in Preservica development and requires a dedicated user account from IT.
+Access to this instance is restricted to staff actively involved in Preservica development.

 ## Troubleshooting